zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

         <div class="col">
 		<h3>STEP 1.
 Identify Gestures</h3>
-This is to group gestures that are essentially identical, among 701 gestures proposed by different participants.
-Then we obtain our initial gesture set.
+<p>This is to group gestures that are essentially identical, among 701 gestures proposed by different participants.
+Then we obtain our initial gesture set.</p>

-We used a theoretical taxonomy (Wobbrock 2009) to achieve this.
-Gestures identical along all 4 dimensions on taxonomy are considered one same gesture.
+<p>We used a theoretical taxonomy (Wobbrock 2009) to achieve this.
+Gestures identical along all 4 dimensions on taxonomy are considered one same gesture.</p>
 <h4>Identify by Taxonomy</h4>
             <table class="table table-sm">
 			  <tbody>